 But the Extra debit card is different.
 This debit card works like a credit card in that it reports your payment activity to the credit bureaus.
 But because it’s not a credit card, you won’t risk getting into debt.

-For a small monthly or annual fee, you can improve your credit score without changing banks or going into debt.
+For a small annual fee, you can improve your credit score without going into debt.